wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 Creating a business rule from scratch allows you to define the filter logic for the rule at the time of creating, instead of using the filter logic that has been already defined in a template.
 However, you can select the required source and sink configurations from an existing template.

 !!!tip "Before you begin:"
-    If you want to deploy the business rule after creating it, you need to start the SI server by navigating to the `<SI_HOME>/bin` directory and issuing one of the following commands:
+    If you want to deploy the business rule after creating it, you need to start the SI server by navigating to the `<SI_HOME>/bin` directory and issuing one of the following commands:<br/><br/>
-        - On Windows: `server.bat --run`
+        - On Windows: `server.bat --run`<br/>
         - On Linux/Mac OS:  `./server.sh`

 To create a business rule from scratch, follow the procedure below: